Chapter 1: Caltrans Construction Organization, Section 2: Public Relations

 If nighttime noise levels become an issue during construction, and temporary relocation of residents is not addressed in the project files, contact the construction field coordinator for guidance.

 Start public relations early.
 The fullest possible cooperation of the contractor’s organization should be solicited to achieve the most effective public relations.
-The resident engineer and the superintendent can assure people living and working in the area that inconvenience and the nuisance of noise and dust will be kept to a minimum.
+The resident engineer and the superintendent can make sure people living and working in the area know that the inconvenience, noise and dust will be kept to a minimum.
 For some projects on metropolitan freeways, contractors distribute their own informational folders to area residents and businesses.
 This practice should be encouraged.

 1-206 Relations With the Media and Traveling Public

-When highway construction information must be conveyed to large numbers of highway users, including those who commute regularly over a particular route and those who use the route only occasionally, contact the public information officer early in the project.
+When it comes to the traveling public, highway construction information must be conveyed to large numbers of highway users, including those who commute regularly over a particular route and those who use the route occasionally, contact the PIO early in the project.
 Caltrans is responsible for environmental justice for the communities potentially affected by transportation decision-making processes, in accordance with Title VI of the Civil Rights Act of 1964.
 To verify compliance with the federal regulations, Caltrans must endeavor to receive full and fair participation from the community and to equitably distribute burdens and benefits during the development, construction, operation, and maintenance of Caltrans projects.
-The public information officer will use print and social media, radio, internet, and television to publicize the upcoming work.
+The PIO will use print media, social media, radio, internet, and television to publicize the upcoming work.

-Another helpful method of promoting good public relations is to use district personnel as speakers at meetings of the local chambers of commerce and service clubs.
+Another helpful method of promoting good public relations is to use district personnel as speakers during meetings at the local chambers of commerce and service clubs.
 Resident engineers so inclined might consider joining a service organization.
-Frequent notices and progress reports in the local media are also common and effective methods of keeping the public informed of changing project conditions.
+Frequent notices and progress reports in the local media are also common and effective methods of keeping the public informed about changing project conditions.

-On advice by the resident engineer, the district should also issue news releases.
-The district should contact members of the local news media before the job starts, inform them how they can contact the proper person for information throughout the contract, and invite them to tour the project with the resident engineer.
+The PIO should also issue news releases.
+The PIO should contact members of the local news media before the job starts, inform them how they can contact the proper person for information throughout the contract, and invite them to tour the project with the resident engineer.
 In special cases, the district may prepare and distribute pamphlets to motorists who are delayed as they pass through construction.
 If the traveling public outside of the district will be affected, the Caltrans information officer at Headquarters must be advised directly.

-If someone from the media asks for information, refer them to the district public information office.
-Unless specifically instructed to speak to the media, politely refer all questions to the appropriate public information officer.
-Sometimes the public information officers will be the only individuals who may respond for Caltrans about an issue.
-The public information office may arrange for site visits for the media and will inform the resident engineer of the scheduled visit.
+If someone from the media asks for information, refer them to the PIO.
+Unless specifically instructed to speak to the media, politely refer all questions to the appropriate PIO.
+Sometimes the PIOs will be the only individuals who may respond for Caltrans about an issue.
+The PIO may arrange for site visits for the media and will inform the resident engineer of the scheduled visit.
 The resident engineer should inform the contractor of these scheduled visits.
 In the case of a traffic event, an emergency, or other incidents that prompt unscheduled media visits, the resident engineer should inform the public information officer immediately.

 Project personnel should always keep in mind that they are representatives of Caltrans and the State of California.
-As such, they are expected to conduct themselves in a manner that will command respect, be a credit to the organization, and pass along vital information to the public.
-The resident engineer should provide access and information as determined safe based on the project conditions.
+As such, they are expected to conduct themselves in a professional manner that will command respect, be a credit to the organization, and pass along vital information to the public.
+The resident engineer should provide project access and information as deemed safe, based on the project conditions.

 Construction Manual Chapters